jwilk-archive/quotable-debian/quotable-debian.rst

    the migrate of a package from an unstable-by-definition upload to a released state a while back.

-   [...]
+   […]

-      Any upload of a package is, by definition, "unstable" until proven otherwise.
+      Any upload of a package is, by definition, “unstable” until proven otherwise.

       Therefore, uploads should *always* go into the unstable tree.

-      The process by which a package is "promoted" from unstable through one or more stages until it becomes part of a stable release needs to involve consistency checking, testing, and enough time elapsed to allow confidence to build in the package.
+      The process by which a package is “promoted” from unstable through one or more stages until it becomes part of a stable release needs to involve consistency checking, testing, and enough time elapsed to allow confidence to build in the package.

-      The promotion criteria should include a guarantee that the release candidate never has dependency issues, never has a package version with a truly "release critical" bug known at the time of promotion, and so forth.
-Those characteristics will always be part of the unstable tree... but should *only* be part of the unstable tree!
+      The promotion criteria should include a guarantee that the release candidate never has dependency issues, never has a package version with a truly “release critical” bug known at the time of promotion, and so forth.
+Those characteristics will always be part of the unstable tree… but should *only* be part of the unstable tree!

    -- `Bdale Garbee, 1999-01-05 <https://lists.debian.org/20010604220542.8AD8E35EEE@rover.gag.com>`_